J. C. Kumarappa: Early life and studies

 Joseph Chelladurai Kumarappa was born on 4 January 1892 in Tanjore, present-day Tamil Nadu, into a Christian family.
 He was the sixth child of Solomon Doraisamy Cornelius, a Public Works officer, and Esther Rajanayagam.
 S.D.
-Cornelius, being one of the great old boys of William Miller, the famous Principal of Madras Christian College, sent his illustrious sons JC Cornelius and Benjamin Cornelius to Doveton School and later on to Madras Christian College.
-After becoming the followers of Gandhi, both these brothers adopt their grand father's name—Kumarappa—and hailed as Kumarappa brothers.
-(For biographical details see The Gandhian Crusader: A Biography of Dr. J.C.Kumarappa, Gandhigram Trust, 1956 (rev.1987).J C Kumarappa later on studied economics and chartered accountancy in Britain in 1919.
+Cornelius, being one of the old boys of William Miller, the Principal of Madras Christian College, sent his sons JC Cornelius and Benjamin Cornelius to Doveton School and later on to Madras Christian College.
+After becoming followers of Gandhi, both these brothers adopted their grand father's name — Kumarappa — and were hailed as Kumarappa brothers.
+(For biographical details see The Gandhian Crusader: A Biography of Dr. J.C.Kumarappa, Gandhigram Trust, 1956 (rev. 1987).
+J C Kumarappa later on studied economics and chartered accountancy in Britain in 1919.
 In 1928 he travelled to the United States to obtain degrees in economics and business administration at Syracuse University and Columbia University, studying under Edwin Robert Anderson Seligman.

-His older sister, E. S. Appasamy, became a notable educator and social worker in Madras.
+His older sister, Elizabeth Sornam Appasamy, became a notable educator and social worker in Madras.